 I don’t have the answers to these questions, I don’t think anyone does.
 There are pros and cons to both sides of these dark tourist sites and no single answer is correct.
 That is whats tricky about these situations, everyone has an opinion.
 In my opinion, the best way to navigate these issues is to first, recognize that Kingston is profiting/advertising/pushing (honestly substitute whichever word you see fit here) off of these sites and by definition that’s dark tourism.
 Secondly, understand that dark tourism as a label isn’t inherently negative, sure it can be problematic, but let’s call it what it is, its dark tourism.
 Lastly we need to start having open discussions about these sites, listening to all sides.
 I am not saying we have to lock ourselves in a room until we agree, but just talking openly, without harsh judgement from any one side, will help in the long run.

-Places like the KP and Rockwood can be educational, just as the camps at Auschwitz are.
-We just need to ensure that we aren’t sensationalizing the trauma that has been suffered there by real people (some of whom are still alive).
+Places like the KP and Rockwood can be educational, just as Auschwitz is.
+We just need to ensure that we aren’t sensationalizing the trauma that occurred there and the suffering of real people (some of whom are still alive).
 As complicated as it can be to create a comprehensive narrative, we need to try.
 Discussion is the first step to understanding, to healing and to success.

 I hope those who I have had the honour and pleasure to meet that work at and with these sites know that I am not coming from a place of judgment or critique, I am coming from a place of love.
 Its because I love the people working there, love the sites and the history that I want it to continuously improve, become better and stronger and more comprehensive.
 I care about these sites, the people who were affected by them, and the people who work at them and I just wanted to make that clear.